Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Introduction

 \subsection{Related Surveys}

-In existing work, Barenghi et al.~\cite{barenghi2012fault} (2012) presented an early survey of FIAs on cryptosystems, e.g.\ AES, RSA and elliptic curve cryptography (ECC), in the context of traditional and embedded systems.
-This survey was published before the proliferation of modern mobile SoCs and TEEs, full-disk encryption, and other modern security mechanisms.
-In 2016, Shepherd et al.~\cite{shepherd2016secure} reviewed secure and trusted execution environments for IoT systems, which compared their security features and briefly discussed their susceptibility to physical attacks.
-However, no FIAs or SCAs are analysed in detail.
-Spreitzer et al.~\cite{spreitzer2017systematic} (2017) surveyed general SCAs on mobile devices.
-It briefly covers physical attacks and network traffic analysis, cache timings, and other software channels outside the scope of this work.
-In 2017, Fournaris et al.~\cite{fournaris2017exploiting} focused on X86 and ARM Rowhammer attacks, with a brief discussion of electromagnetic analysis (EMA).
-In 2019, Mirzargar and Stojilovi\'{c}~\cite{mirzargar2019physical} surveyed SCAs on field-programmable gate arrays (FPGAs) and cryptographic application-specific ICs (ASICs).
-The use of power, electromagnetic, and thermal side-channels are examined for creating covert channels.
+In prior work, Barenghi et al.~\cite{barenghi2012fault} (2012) presented a review of FIAs against symmetric and asymmetric cryptosystems on general computing systems.
+We note that this work precedes the proliferation of modern mobile SoCs and their associated security mechanisms, e.g.\ TEEs and full-disk encryption.
+In 2016, Shepherd et al.~\cite{shepherd2016secure} reviewed secure and trusted execution environments for IoT systems, comparing their security features and briefly discussing their susceptibility to physical attacks.
+No FIAs or SCAs were analysed in detail, however.
+Spreitzer et al.~\cite{spreitzer2017systematic} (2017) surveyed general SCAs on mobile devices, covering physical attacks at a high level, alongside network traffic analysis, cache timings, and other software channels outside the scope of this work.
+Fournaris et al.~\cite{fournaris2017exploiting} (2017) focussed on X86 and ARM Rowhammer attacks, with a brief discussion of electromagnetic analysis (EMA).
+In 2019, Mirzargar and Stojilovi\'{c}~\cite{mirzargar2019physical} surveyed SCAs on field-programmable gate arrays (FPGAs) and application-specific ICs (ASICs).
+The use of power, electromagnetic, and thermal side-channels were examined for creating covert channels.
 Sayakkara et al.~\cite{sayakkara2019survey} (2019) presented a tutorial on using EMA for digital forensics.
 Methods are described for EMA measurement acquisition, their analysis for hardware and software profiling, and the related standards; it is unrelated to attacks on mobile security mechanisms.
-Han et al.~\cite{han2019side} (2019) presented a tutorial of program analysis using EMA and power analysis; the work presents methods for signal acquisition and statistical analysis, e.g.\ correlation analysis and machine learning.
+Han et al.~\cite{han2019side} (2019) presented a tutorial of program analysis using EMA and power analysis.
+The work provided a description of methods for signal acquisition and their statistical analysis using correlation analysis and machine learning.

-The above surveys are summarised in Table~\ref{tab:surveys}.
-We note that other surveys have covered general mobile attacks~\cite{vidas2011all}, cryptographic analysis methods~\cite{breier2014survey}, and attacks on simpler systems like smart cards~\cite{markantonakis2009attacking}.
-To our knowledge, however, no survey paper has extensively covered state-of-the-art physical fault injection and side-channel attacks on mobile devices.
+These works are summarised in Table~\ref{tab:surveys}.
+Additionally, other studies have surveyed general mobile attacks~\cite{vidas2011all}, cryptographic analysis methods~\cite{breier2014survey}, and attacks on simpler security devices, e.g.\ smart cards~\cite{markantonakis2009attacking}.
+However, no survey paper has extensively covered state-of-the-art physical fault injection and side-channel attacks on modern mobile devices.
 This paper addresses that gap.